Looking to have some fun out and about in Columbia after dark? You have so many options, from reliving college days to wine and tapas to live theater.

 For something a little bit different, check out Studio Cellar.
 Choose from a number of painting designs and delicious beverages, and you'll be set up with all the materials you need - paint, canvas and wine - to create your own masterpiece.

-The Music Farm is one of the best places to see live music in Columbia.
+The Senate is one of the best places to see live music in Columbia.
 It hosts local, national and international acts, from folk to hip hop in an open, comfortable space.

 If you're a University of South Carolina alum, nightlife in Columbia probably means one thing: Five Points.